typedb/dependencies/library/rocksdbjni/README.md

 # RocksDB JNI

-Grakn makes use of the RocksDB JNI, a protocol that enables interoperability between the Java code of Grakn Core and the C++ code of RocksDB.
+TypeDB makes use of the RocksDB JNI, a protocol that enables interoperability between the Java code of TypeDB and the C++ code of RocksDB.

 The RocksDB JNI has two modes of operation: "debug mode", which enables code assertions, and "production mode" which